-If you're getting paid or applying for grants in multiple countries, there's a good chance you're working with more than 1 currency.
+If you're receiving payments from or applying for grants in multiple countries, there's a good chance you're working with more than 1 currency.
 In a world where exchange rates are constantly changing - this can get confusing, and fast!

 In Beacon, you can store money in any currency that you like:

 Every account has one primary currency.
 You can enable as many secondary currencies as you like.

 To save amounts in currencies different than your account's primary currency, first you need to enable secondary currencies:

 - Choose the currencies that you'd like to enable: